Considering applying to the University of Minnesota Medical School's graduate program in Medical Physics? Here's what you need to know.

 3. The student must write a Doctoral dissertation and defend it in an oral exam.

 Our master’s students are usually not funded.
-We ensure that any student who enters in a fall semester can finish the master’s program in two years.
+We ensure that any student who enters in a fall semester can finish the master’s program in a maximum of two years.

 The support for PhD students usually consists of assistantships funded by grants and contracts held by Medical Physics faculty.
 On occasion a student is funded by the company for which they work.
 Other source of support include fellowships obtained by some students.
 Students may be admitted without guarantee of financial support but in general obtain some kind of support by their second year of studies.